-There is a significant adverse change in the manner the asset is used, such as the asset is temporarily or permanently idled, or use is severely limited; New or change in related governmental or environmental regulation; There is an adverse change in the physical condition of the asset; and/or New technology causing it to become obsolete.
-The fo llowing situations apply the previous examples to situations which have occurred at ACA: Changing office space - all immovable asset or improvements would be impaired Unforeseen and uninsured damage to an asset; and/or
+☐ There is a significant adverse change in the manner the asset is used, such as the temporarily or permanently idled, or use is severely limited; New or change in related governmental or environmental regulation; There is an adverse change in the physical condition of the asset; and/or New technology is causing it to become obsolete.
+The fol ACA: llowing situations demonstrate previous examples of situations which have occurred at the Changing office space - all immovable asset or improvements would be impaired Unforeseen and uninsured damage to an asset; and/or Canceling a lease - All leasehold improvements would be impaired.